 Peaches may be covered with your choice of sugar syrup, water, or apple or white grape juice.
-Sugar is not needed for safety in canning fruit; but in addition to adding flavor, sugar in the liquid helps to keep the texture of the fruit firm and to preserve the color.
-If you want to reduce the amount of sugar, experiment to find the least amount of sugar that gives you a product that you like.
-Medium syrup for a canner load of quarts uses 3¾ cups of sugar in 8¼ cups of water.
-Light syrup uses 2¼ cups of sugar in 9 cups of water.
-Very light syrup is made with 1¼ cups of sugar and 10½ cups water.
+Sugar is not needed for safety in canning fruit; but in addition to adding flavor, sugar in the liquid helps to keep the texture of the fruit firm and preserve the color.
+If you want to reduce the amount of sugar, experiment to find the least amount of sugar that gives you a product you like.
 Heavier sugar syrups will cause fruit to float more than lighter syrups or juice packs.
 Try a lighter syrup, water pack or juice pack to see what is acceptable to your family.

 Canning with Sugar Substitutes

 Artificial sweeteners will not have the beneficial effects of sugar on the color and firmness of the fruit.
-If you choose to use artificial sweeteners, it is generally recommended that they be added when the fruit is being served.
+If you choose to use artificial sweeteners, it is generally recommended they be added when the fruit is served.
 Aspartame (example: NutraSweet®) is not stable when heated during processing.
 Saccharin may become bitter when used in canning.
 A research study by the University of Georgia concluded that peaches canned in either full-strength medium Splenda® syrup or half-strength medium Splenda® syrup is suitable for home canning peaches.
 Peaches canned with Splenda® using USDA canning instructions retain quality and shelf life for at least one year when stored between 50-70°F in a dry place away from strong light.
-While stevia is stable to heat, no research studies have been done to determine its safety and quality in home canning.
+While stevia is stable to heat, no research studies have been done to determine its use in home canning of peaches.